-According NIOSH in 2012, more than 955,400 youth lived on the 2.2 million farms in the US; 49 percent of this number worked on their farm.
-About 258,800 non-resident youth were hired in agriculture that year (an increase of over 28,000 youth workers from the prior year).
+According to the National Institute for Occupational Safety and Health (NIOSH), in 2012 more than 955,400 youth lived on the 2.2 million farms in the U.S.; 49 percent of these youth worked on their farm.
+About 258,800 non-resident youth were hired in agriculture that year (an increase of over 28,000 youth workers from the prior year.)

 Americans are reluctant to admit it, but farms are very dangerous.
 Agriculture is consistently ranked as one of the most dangerous industries in America.
-In its 2008 edition of Injury Facts, The National Safety Council ranked it as the most dangerous industry with 28.7 deaths per 100,000 adult workers.
-The fatality rate among youth workers in 2009-21.3 per 100,000 fulltime employees-makes it the most dangerous sector that youth under 18 are allowed to work in.
+In its 2008 edition of Injury Facts, The National Safety Council (NSC) ranked it as the most dangerous industry with 28.7 deaths per 100,000 adult workers.
+The fatality rate among youth workers in 2009-21.3 per 100,000 fulltime employees-means it the most dangerous sector that youth under 18 are allowed to work in.

-According to NIOSH, about 115 youth under the age of 20 die on farms each year and about 15,876 farm-related injuries occur in that age group.
+According to NIOSH data from 1995 to 2002, about 115 youth under 20 died on farms each year and about 15,876 farm related injuries occur to that age group.
+There is a glaring lack of recent fatality studies in agriculture.
+The Rural Mutual Insurance Company's website has data that suggests there were 63 child deaths on farms in 2015.